Illustrasjonsbilde

 • Learn about the company and position you are applying to: understand their values, goals and working culture.

 • Tailor your CV: adapt your CV and application to the current position by highlighting relevant skills and experience.
 We recommend using the European standard CV-format.
+Are you applying for ERC grants, you can use this template.

 • Write a convincing application letter: karriereveiledning.no can help with this (Norwegian only).
 However, there are many other online resources.